ibm-cloud-docs/account/index.md

    * Basic {{site.data.keyword.Bluemix_notm}} support for free.
 Basic support is provided for non-production environments or workloads where traditional severities are not used and specific response times are not stipulated.
    * You receive email notifications about your account status and quota limits.
    * Your Cloud Foundry apps can access up to 256 MB of free, instantaneous runtime memory.
-   * You can work with a Kubernetes cluster with 2 CPU and 4 GB RAM.
    * You can provision one instance of any service in the [{{site.data.keyword.Bluemix_notm}} catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/catalog/?search=label:lite%20lite){: new_window} that has a Lite plan.
    * After 10 days of no development activity, your apps go to sleep.
 You can start working on new apps without having to worry about hitting memory quota limits.
    * After 30 days of no development activity, your service instances with Lite plans are deleted.
 This way, you don't have to manage deleting inactive instances before you create new ones.